Redback-Operations/redback-documentation/README.md

     with `x` being the position (in a positive integer) that you want this document to appear within its section.

+- Do not add a contents list, this is automatically generated

 - Each individual page is simply a markdown page, **[examples here, view the source code of these pages for guidance](https://redback-operations.github.io/redback-documentation/docs/category/examples--tutorials)**

 - Keep relevant images, videos, and other documents within appropriate files in each *section* (each respective folder within `docs`) to avoid bloat in the main site folder.